Phong-H-Le/Phong-H-Le.github.io/index.md

   >
   <div style="max-width: 600px;">
     <p>
-Welcome test1
+I'm a dual-degree undergraduate at Duke University as a Questbridge Scholar (CO 2026).
+Pursuing B.S.E. in Biomedical Engineering and a B.A. in Computer Science.
+My work focuses on machine learning, bioinstrumentation, and health tech.
+I'm all about breaking down complex systems into clear and simple pictures.
+Originally born in Vietnam, I immigrated to Myrtle Beach, SC.
+In my free time, I enjoy reading classics & theology, going to the gym, and cooking delicious food. 😊
     </p>
   </div>
 </div>

-## About Me
-I'm a dual-degree candidate pursuing a B.S.E. in Biomedical Engineering and a B.A. in Computer Science at Duke University, with an anticipated graduation in May 2026.
-My work focuses on the intersection of machine learning, bioinstrumentation, computational drug discovery, and health tech.
-I'm passionate about leveraging technology for accessible healthcare solutions, from low-cost medical devices to scalable AI for antibiotic screening.
-Honors include being a Duke QuestBridge Scholar, Florence Family Scholarship Recipient, and Post Grata Award Recipient.
-In my free time, I enjoy exploring open-source contributions and hardware tinkering.

 ## Education
 - **B.S.E.
 Biomedical Engineering | B.A.
 Computer Science** - Duke University, Durham, NC